 Our Strategic Planning Process

-As a strategic planning consultant for many nonprofit organizations, our executive director Dolph Goldenburg has developed the following strategic planning process, which enables our strategic planning partners to develop an effective strategic plan they can implement.
+As a strategic planning consultant for many nonprofit organizations in Atlanta and other cities, Dolph Goldenburg has developed a process that enables our strategic planning partners to develop an effective plan they can actually implement.
 This process and the final strategic plan have propelled many organizations to greater levels of success.

 - Aligns board, staff and donors around your mission and objectives